 “Big Brother” and “Big Sister” Projects

-Make a door hanger- Take a piece of cardboard and cut a hole at the top so that it can hang on your doorknob.
-Get some markers or craft paint, glue, glitter, beads, buttons or other decorations.
+Take a piece of cardboard and cut a hole at the top so that it can hang on your doorknob.
+Get some markers or craft paint, glue, glitter, beads, buttons, and/or other decorations.
 Write “Big Brother’s room” or “Big Sister’s room” on the door hanger in marker.
-Let your child write his name on the door hanger and decorate it however he wants.
-Hang it on his door so he can admire it.
+Let your child write her name on the door hanger and decorate it however she wants.
+Hang it on his door so shehe can admire it.

-Getting ready for baby bag - Purchase a baby doll from the dollar store for you child and have her create her own list of things to do to get ready for the baby.
+Purchase a baby doll from the dollar store for your child, and have her create her own list of things to do to get ready for the baby.
 Kids love to pretend shop and buy from pretend shopping lists.
-Then take a pillow case or tote bag and have your child fill it with all the items you would need for a new baby such as diapers, baby powder, a rattle, or baby lotion.
+Then take a pillowcase or tote bag, and have your child fill it with all the items you would need for a new baby, such as diapers, baby powder, a rattle, or baby lotion.
 You can have them decorate the bag and keep it handy for the day the new baby comes home.

-Make an “our family book” - Purchase an inexpensive photo album.
+Purchase an inexpensive photo album.
 Take photos of every family member.
 Then take construction paper and make a biography page for each family member.
-It can be a very simple page with the family member’s birthday, favorite things to eat, favorite color, and other little things about them.
-Your child can give the new baby the book when she arrives and help make a page for the baby.
+It can be a simple page with the family member’s birthday, favorite things to eat, favorite color, and other little things about them.
+Your child can give the new baby the book when he arrives and helps make a page for the baby.

 When Your Child Isn’t Happy About the New Baby